 Enjoy Some Down-Time This Christmas

-My kids are now between the ages of 6 and 11 and they love all these books.
+My kids are now between the ages of 9 and 14 and they still love all of these books.
 We have many, many more, but I wanted you to see the ones that get read the most.

 If you add these Christmas picture books to your shopping list this year, your kids will be delighted, and you will appreciate the extra downtime, snuggled on the couch.

 It really is one more way to Simplify Christmas in your home.

 And, remember, they make great gifts for your nieces, nephews, and grandkids, too.